-Designate one core as "primary" and all others as "secondary".
 For SiFive Core IP, coordination with an "External Agent" is required.

-- 1. External Agent: Wait for communication from the primary core to initiate the following steps: - a.
+- 1. External Agent: Wait for communication from the core to initiate the following steps: - a.
 Stop sending inbound traffic (both transactions and interrupts) into the Core Complex. - b.
 Wait until all outstanding requests to the Core Complex are completed, then - c.
-Wait until cease\from\tile\N is high for the primary core and all secondary cores. - d.
-Once cease\from\tile\N is high for the primary core and all secondary cores, apply reset to the entire Core Complex. - 2.
-Primary core: - a.
-The following sequence should be executed in machine mode and NOT out of a remote ITIM/DTIM.
+Wait until cease\from\tile\N is high for the core. - d.
+Once cease\from\tile\N is high for the core, apply reset to the entire Core Complex.

+2. Core: